jbiason/blog/content/research/decoding-fast-examples.md

 (101), `0111_0010` (114) and `1011_0001` (49, if we remove the stop bit, that
 is), which converted by the ASCII table gives us "User1".

-Remember that we jumped the Presence Map?
-Now it is the time to use it, since we are reading "ID" and it has an operator that requires the Presence Map.
-The Presence Map we read before was `100_0000` (with the stop bit removed), so yeah, the "ID" is present.
+Now it is the time to use the Presence Map, since we are reading the "ID" field and it has an operator that requires the Presence Map.
+The Presence Map we read before was `100_0000` (with the stop bit removed), so yeah, the "ID" is present in the incoming data.
 We read the next byte, `1000_0100`, which is "4".
 But there is a gotcha here: The field is optional.
 So although we read "4", the actual value is "3" -- if the value read was "0" it meant that the ID is Null.

 Good.
-We just finished reading the first record of "InnerSequence".
+We just finished reading the first record of "InnerSequence": The user "User1" has ID "3" and belongs to group "6868070".
 Now we read the second record.

 We don't need to read the length again, but we need to read the Presence Map for this record.
 It is the byte `1000_0000`, a Presence Map indicating that none of the fields with operators are present.
-But, again, it is not the time for the Presence Map, but for the "Username".
+But, again, it is not the time for the Presence Map, 'cause we have to read "Username".
 The bytes for the field are `0101_0101` (85), `0111_0011` (115), `0110_0101` (101), `0111_0010` (114) and `1011_0001` (50), which is "User2".

 This second record have an empty presence map (`1000_0000`) meaning that the ID is not present in the incoming data.
 Because the field has the Increment